Wwise UE Fixer

 Why This Exists

-Every Perforce pull on Shadow Frames was the same ritual.
+Repeated Perforce syncs on Shadow Frames followed the same pattern.
 Sync, open the project, silence.
-Wwise paths broken, actors mute, plugin settings gone.
-Then 20 minutes of manually reconnecting things before anyone could hear a single sound.
+Wwise paths broken, actors muted, plugin settings missing.
+Then about 20 minutes of manually reconnecting things before anyone could hear a single sound.

 After the third morning in a row doing this, I wrote a script.
-It scans your .uasset and config files, finds every Wwise reference that points to nothing, restores the plugin settings, and rebuilds the configs.
+It checks Wwise-related project and config references, validates selected asset paths, restores plugin settings, and rebuilds the configs it can safely touch.
 One click.
-It timestamps a backup of your project first, because I learned the hard way what happens when you don't.
+It timestamps a backup of your project first, because I learned the hard way what happens when you do not.

 How It Works

-Walks through every .uasset and config file in the project.
-If a Wwise reference points to nothing, it flags it.
-Finds the dead links and lists them all.
+Walks Wwise-related project and config references, plus selected asset paths.
+If a Wwise reference points to nothing, it flags it and lists the dead links it can detect.

-Restores plugin settings, updates configs, rebuilds every broken asset reference.
-The same 15-step manual process you were doing by hand, except it takes seconds.
+Restores plugin settings, updates configs, and rebuilds the broken Wwise references it detects.
+The same repeated manual repair path, except it takes seconds.

-Timestamps a full backup of your project before changing a single file.
-I added this after a bad experience.
-If anything goes wrong, you just roll back.
+Timestamps a full backup of the project before changing a single file.
+If anything goes wrong, the team can roll back instead of guessing which config changed.

 Features

-Every file it touches gets logged with a reason.
+Files it touches get logged with a reason.
 When someone asks "what did your tool do to my project?" you can show them line by line.

 Used on a Real Project